MARY WARNOCK (1924–2019), U.K. PHILOSOPHER

 Mary Warnock.
 (2008). «A Duty to Die?».
 Omsorg.
 Nordisk tidsskrift for palliativ medisin [Care.
 Nordic Journal of Palliative Medicine], 4: 3–5.

-In the capacity of member of this journal's editorial board (editor-in-chief was anesthesiologist and senior physician Stein Husebø), I invited Warnock to write for us in a special issue on assisted dying (i.e., euthanasia and assisted suicide), a job she took on promptly.
+In the capacity of member of the journal Omsorg's editorial board (editor-in-chief was anesthesiologist and senior physician Stein Husebø), I invited Warnock to write for us in a special issue on assisted dying (i.e., euthanasia and assisted suicide), a job she took on promptly.
 Below on this page is a copy of her article.
 (Unfortunately it is nowhere to be found online, so I am glad to be able to post it here on my academic home page for everyone to read.)

 Her views sparked a lot of controversy in the UK, and in an interview Warnock also said: “Actually I’ve just written an article called ‘A Duty to Die?’ for a Norwegian periodical.
 I wrote it really suggesting that there’s nothing wrong with feeling you ought to do so for the sake of others as well as yourself.”
 (Martin Beckford. «Baroness Warnock: Dementia sufferers may have a 'duty to die'».
 The Telegraph, 18 September 2008.)